A recent article in

 DNA has made a significant contribution to the nuclear DNA of contemporary

 Melanesians.
-They suggest that “
+They suggest that “all

 non-African populations derive ~2% of their ancestry from Neandertals, whereas